modelscope/data-juicer/docs/PartitionAndCheckpoint.md

    10% headroom and becomes `memory_fraction`.
 Ray's scheduling `num_gpus` is `max(memory_fraction,
    1 / max_gpu_workers_per_device)`; the default allows at most five
    auto-probed model actors per physical GPU.
-7. Resource values, phased timing, throughput, output ratio, probe mode, and replayed dependencies are saved in `{work_dir}/gpu_probe_results.json`.
-A resume reuses entries when the operator configuration, GPU model/capacity, and timing-batch settings, and per-device worker cap match, and re-probes otherwise.
+7. Resource values, phased timing, throughput, output ratio, probe mode, replayed dependencies, and where the sample actually came from are saved in `{work_dir}/gpu_probe_results.json`.
+A resume reuses entries when the operator configuration, GPU model/capacity, and timing-batch settings, per-device worker cap, and sampling policy match, and re-probes otherwise.
 The source YAML is not overwritten.

 For example, independent image taggers sharing a CPU resize can opt into the parallel path without changing their Python classes: